canelhasmateus/foam/docs/dev/proposals/templates-v2.md

 `${title}` is necessary in this case to replace the functionality of `Markdown Notes: New Note`.
 However, one could imagine that this pattern of "Ask the user for a value for missing variable values" could be useful in other situations too.
-Perhaps users could even define their own (namespaced) template variables, and Foam would ask them for values to use for each when creating a note using a template that used those variables.
+Perhaps users could even define their own (namespaced) template variables, and Foam would adjust them for values to use for each when creating a note using a template that used those variables.

 ### `defaultFilepath`

 By using `defaultFilepath` instead of `filepath` in the metadata section, you could have more control over the note creation without having to fall back to the full `Create New Note From Template` workflow.

-* `filepath` will not ask the user for the file path, simply use the value provided (as described above)
+* `filepath` will not adjust the user for the file path, simply use the value provided (as described above)
-* `defaultFilepath` will ask the user for the file path, pre-populating the file path using `defaultFilepath`
+* `defaultFilepath` will adjust the user for the file path, pre-populating the file path using `defaultFilepath`

 The first allows "one-click" note creation, the second more customization.
 This might not be necessary, or this might not be the right way to solve the problem.
 We'll see.